 Our Assistant Principals lead instruction and school culture.
 They support the development of teachers through observation and feedback, data-driven instruction, and reviewing student work.
-Assistant Principals are apprentices to School Leaders and are actively developed for school leadership through training such as the Leadership Team Program and the Miles Family Fellowship.
+Assistant Principals are apprentices to School Leaders and are actively developed for school leadership through training such as Successor Prep.
 This is a powerful way to make an impact at KIPP as a member of the leadership team and become deeply familiar with your school and KIPP.

 Additionally, all candidates should have:

 - At least two years of teaching and/or leadership experience in a low-income school with demonstrated exemplary student results (“low-income school” is a school in which over 50 percent of the student population qualifies for the federal free and reduced meals program)

 - A record of success in leading adults